We break our work into one-week sprints.

-The new sprint starts on a Tuesday with sprint planning, where we commit to a set of stories that we're confident we can complete by the end of the sprint.
-Near the end of the sprint, we prepare for the next sprint, and a new cycle.
+The new sprint starts on a Monday with sprint planning, where we commit to a set of stories that we're confident we can complete by the end of the sprint.
+On Thursday, we meet with stakeholders to get feedback on our deliverables for this sprint, and our plan for next.
+Then, managers and writers write new tickets for the next sprint, and a new cycle kicks off.

-On the first Tuesday of a new sprint, we commit to a series of stories until we have filled our capacity for the sprint.
-This is the largest meeting in the sprint---about 60 to 90 minutes.
+Each Monday of a new sprint, we commit to a series of stories until we have filled our capacity for the sprint.
+Before the sprint planning meeting, the scrum master for each squad calculates their point budget.

 - If it's mixed, the highest and lowest voters briefly explain their votes.
 Then we vote again.